 Mental health strategy for Canada

-This report outlines the key recommendations for improving care for immigrants, refugees, ethno-cultural and racialized groups to improve access to, and the quality of, mental health care.
+A report that outlines the key recommendations for improving care for immigrants, refugees, ethno-cultural and racialized groups to improve access to, and the quality of, mental health care.

 Common mental health problems in immigrants and refugees

-This article identifies risk factors and strategies in the approach to mental health assessment and to prevention and treatment of common mental health problems for immigrants in primary care.
+An article that identifies risk factors and strategies in the approach to mental health assessment and to prevention and treatment of common mental health problems for immigrants in primary care.

 Supporting the mental health of refugees to Canada

-This backgrounder report provides evidence-informed information and best practices for a coordinated mental health response.
+A background report that provides evidence-informed information and best practices for a coordinated mental health response.

 Policy